jwnfld3/windows-server-setup/README.md

 ![image](https://github.com/user-attachments/assets/3a77de11-ea81-4aca-8731-4e5aec23c7d7)

 ### Step 7: Enable Remote Desktop

+## Why Enable Remote Desktop in Server 2022

+### Remote Management
+- Provides the ability to manage the server from anywhere without needing physical access.
+- Especially useful for headless servers or servers in data centers.

+### Efficient Troubleshooting
+- Allows IT teams to quickly log in and diagnose issues, apply updates, or perform configurations remotely.

+### Multiple Sessions (with RDS)
+- When configured with Remote Desktop Services (RDS), multiple users can connect to the server simultaneously in their own sessions.

+### Supports Admin Access During Emergencies
+- Provides a way to access the server during network or service disruptions where local access is not possible.

+### Saves Time and Resources
+- Reduces the need to travel to the server’s physical location, saving time and operational costs.

 1. Open **Server Manager** and go to **Local Server**.
 2. Click **Remote Desktop: Disabled**.
 ![image](https://github.com/user-attachments/assets/50886ac8-4c89-4f30-b5d0-d40e882cb3dd)